What is canyoneering?

 What does Desert Highlights provide for each trip?

-Durable daypacks made by Metolious Climbing (Sentinel haulbags and haulpacks) are provided for everyone.
-These bombproof packs are made of heavy-duty urethane to withstand the rigors of technical canyoneering.
+Durable daypacks made by Metolious Climbing, Black Diamond and SLOT are provided for everyone.
+These bombproof packs are made of heavy-duty material to withstand the rigors of technical canyoneering.
 Everyone will be carrying a pack.
 One or two other people besides the guide will need to carry a rope in their pack.
 Ropes are generally the heaviest items.
-Everyone else will be carrying lunch supplies, personal water, etc. Packs usually end up weighing around fifteen to twenty pounds, depending if you're carrying one of the ropes or not.
+Everyone else will be carrying personal water, food, etc. Packs usually end up weighing around fifteen to twenty pounds, depending if you’re carrying one of the ropes or not.
 All technical equipment is provided, including ropes, harnesses, locking carabiners, rappel devices, helmets, gloves, drysuits, wetsuits, etc. You may bring your own harness or helmet if you like, though we may ask that you use our equipment.
 We also carry an extensive first aid kit for basic mishaps.
 All entrance fees for trips going into fee areas are included.
 Last but not least, Desert Highlights provides very experienced and knowledgeable guides.

 How long have you been in business and are permits required?